Interacting galaxy

 Interacting galaxies (colliding galaxies) are galaxies whose gravitational fields result in a disturbance of one another.
+Major mergers occur between galaxies with similar amounts of mass, whereas minor mergers involve galaxies with masses that vary significantly.
 An example of a minor interaction is a satellite galaxy disturbing the primary galaxy's spiral arms.
 An example of a major interaction is a galactic collision, which may lead to a galaxy merger.

 Satellite interaction

 A giant galaxy interacting with its satellites is common.
 A satellite's gravity could attract one of the primary's spiral arms.
 Alternatively, the secondary satellite can dive into the primary galaxy, as in the Sagittarius Dwarf Elliptical Galaxy diving into the Milky Way.
 That can possibly trigger a small amount of star formation.
 Such orphaned clusters of stars were sometimes referred to as "blue blobs" before they were recognized as stars.

 Galaxy collision

 Colliding galaxies are common during galaxy evolution.
 The extremely tenuous distribution of matter in galaxies means these are not collisions in the traditional sense of the word, but rather gravitational interactions.
+As a result, some galaxy features such as star formation, shape, and size are impacted by interactions with other galaxies.

 Colliding may lead to merging if two galaxies collide and do not have enough momentum to continue traveling after the collision.
 As with other galaxy collisions, the merging of two galaxies may create a starburst region of new stars.
-In that case, they fall back into each other and eventually merge into one galaxy after many passes through each other.
+This starburst is an example of an increased star formation rate within the merged galaxies.
+A study conducted in 2024 shows that a key component in determining this change in star formation rate is the masses of the two galaxies involved.
+It suggests that if the two galaxies are of similar mass to begin with, this increase in star formation rate will be greater.
+When a starburst region is created, the galaxies fall back into each other and eventually merge into one galaxy after many passes through each other.
 If one of the colliding galaxies is much larger than the other, it will remain largely intact after the merger.
 The larger galaxy will look much the same, while the smaller galaxy will be stripped apart and become part of the larger galaxy.
 When galaxies pass through each other, unlike during mergers, they largely retain their material and shape after the pass.